janlelis/unicode-emoji/README.md

 - If you want broader matching (any ZWJ sequences, more sub-region flags), choose `REGEX_VALID`
 - If you need to match any region flag and any tag sequence, choose `REGEX_WELL_FORMED`
 - Use the `_INCLUDE_TEXT` suffix with any of the above, if you want to also match basic textual Emoji
-- And finally, there is also the option to use `REGEX_POSSIBLE` , which is a simplified test for possible Emoji.
+- And finally, there is also the option to use `REGEX_POSSIBLE`, which is a simplified test for possible Emoji, comparable to `REGEX_WELL_FORMED*`.
 It might contain false positives, however, the regex is less complex and [suggested in the Unicode standard itself](https://www.unicode.org/reports/tr51/#EBNF_and_Regex) as a first check.

 ### Examples